fverdugo/PartitionedArrays.jl/README.md

 One can use PETSc bindings like [PETSc.jl](https://github.com/JuliaParallel/PETSc.jl) for parallel computations in Julia, but this approach has some limitations:

-- PETSc is had-codded for vectors/matrices of some particular element types (e.g. Float64 and Complex64).
+- PETSc is hard-codded for vectors/matrices of some particular element types (e.g. Float64 and ComplexF64).

 - PETSc forces one to use MPI as the parallel execution model.
 Drivers are executed as `mpirun -np 4 julia --project=. input.jl`, which means no interactive Julia sessions, no `Revise`, no `Debugger`.
 This is a major limitation to develop parallel algorithms.